 The management company handles all homeowner complaints.
 The issue is either handled directly by them according to the Covenants or it is referred to the HOA Board for further review.
 Please keep in mind that they can only address things that are specific to the Covenants.

-There is a maintenance issue in my community that needs attention.
+There is an issue in my community that needs attention.
 Who do I report that to?

 How can I get in touch with the Board of Directors?